jpcx/pputl/README.md

 ## Tools <a id=tools />

-pputl comes with a `REDUCE` macro generator in the `tools/` folder.
+pputl comes with a reduce macro generator in the `tools/` folder.
 This script generates a set of macros that allow for pseudo-recursive value reduction.
 Due to the inability for the preprocessor to recurse (without special, [slow!] expansion logic),
 it's necessary to generate a new set of macros if `REDUCE` call chaining is desired.